Brighht/DUGOUT-APP/README.md

-# La Liga Football Prediction App
+# The Dugout App

-The **La Liga Football Prediction App** is a web-based platform designed to predict the outcomes of La Liga matches using historical data, team performance metrics, and other key insights.
+The **The Dugout web App** is a web-based platform designed to predict the outcomes of Europe matches using historical data, team performance metrics, and other key insights.
 This app is tailored for football enthusiasts seeking detailed and reliable match predictions.

 ---

 ## 🚀 Project Overview

-The app combines real-time data integration and predictive algorithms to offer insights into upcoming La Liga matches.
+The app combines real-time data integration and predictive algorithms to offer insights into upcoming the top 5 european league matches.
 While currently in progress, this project aims to deliver an intuitive and engaging user experience for football fans.

 ### Key Features

-- **Match Prediction:** Predicts outcomes of upcoming La Liga matches using team form, head-to-head statistics, and player performance data.
+- **Match Prediction:** Predicts outcomes of upcoming matches using team form, head-to-head statistics, and player performance data.
 - **Real-time Data Integration:** Ensures predictions remain accurate with the latest match and team data.
 - **User-friendly Interface:** Designed with simplicity and ease of navigation in mind.
 - **Prediction Accuracy:** In early development; improvements planned.